cwossaint/Tower-Defence-Game-V1/README.md

 ### Setup Instructions:
 - requires at least python version 3.12.0
 - must have pygame installed
+- must have pytest installed to run test modules
 - run the game from 'main.py' file

 ---